 Also known as the "Port Wine Capital" of South Africa, Calitzdorp is the fruit bowl of the Klein Karoo and the ideal stopover for travellers wishing to enjoy all that the region has to offer.
 Naturally, this enjoyment starts with the seven wine cellars, famous for their Port wines that regularly win top local and international accolades.
 The area is also renowned for its indigenous flora, especially the 500 species of succulents, 200 of which are found nowhere else on earth.
 And not least, the stunning sunsets and glorious Karoo night sky with its billions of stars, totally unsullied by the city's smog, will live long in your memory.

 Calitzdorp is also known for beautiful gardens featuring splendid Bougainvillea and the wide variety of special architectural styles of the village houses which date from the founding of the village in 1821.
-The Dutch Reformed Church, a national monument, was originally built in 1857 and holds a magnificent organ, large even by European standards, where free classical music recitals can be enjoyed every week from Monday to Sunday.
+The Dutch Reformed Church, a national monument, was originally built in 1857 and holds a magnificent organ, large even by European standards.

 With a population of 8400, Calitzdorp's economy is driven by Port and wine making, ostrich and fruit farming and tourism.
 Overnight visitors may choose from a wide selection of accommodation; from backpackers to budget B&B to five star country house, 31 in all, and no less than 6 restaurants serving a variety of food, from take-away to country-style haute cuisine.